er-rahulkr95/warehouse/README.md

 **Page 1:**
 Give a list of warehouses in the most optimal and modular way possible.

-The listing page should have these feature(you may add more) -> search the warehouses by warehouse name
+The listing page should have these feature
+- search the warehouses by warehouse name
--> filter warehouse based on
+- filter warehouse based on
 	- city
 	- cluster
 	- space available limit